Searching the Indexed Data

 Some important points about multi-view:

-• The Discover page areas for Selected fields and Available fields are based on the primary view.
-While the additional views should have similar columns, the list does not update to show all possible columns.
+- The Discover page areas for Selected fields and Available fields are based on the primary view.
+While the additional views should have similar columns, the list does not update to show a union of all columns.

 Search Your Data